johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 2. **Open a pull request**: Open a pull request on the team repository with the code snippet you have identified and give it a good description.
 3. **Task ChatGPT**: Engage with ChatGPT to seek advice on how to refactor the chosen code snippet.
 Provide ChatGPT with a brief description of the code's purpose and the specific areas you believe require improvement.
 4. **Implement Refactorings**: Based on the suggestions provided by ChatGPT, implement the necessary refactorings to improve the quality and readability of the code.
 Ensure that the functionality of the code remains intact after refactoring.
-5. **Open another pull request**: Create another pull request to showcase the refactorings made to the code.
-Include a summary of the changes made and any insights gained from the ChatGPT conversation.
+5. **Update the Pull Request**: Update the pull request to showcase the refactorings made to the code.
+Include a summary of the changes made and any insights gained from the ChatGPT conversation inside the pull request's **comment section**.
 Also include the ChatGPT link of your conversations.

 Example: